Year | 2014

 Type | Writing

-It was one summer afternoon just before the casino industry in Macau was open to foreign investors.
-Nuno and I were cycling on the outskirt of Taipa like usual except we did a detour from our regular route this time and later found ourselves standing on the top of a pile of sand in the middle of a desert land which extended indefinitely towards the horizon.
+It was a summer afternoon just before the casino industry in Macau was open to foreign investors.
+Nuno and I were cycling on the outskirts of Taipa like usual except we did a detour from our regular route this time and later found ourselves standing at the top of a pile of sand in the middle of a desert land which extended indefinitely towards the horizon.
 The land was reclaimed from the sea for the construction of a new casino district, one that imitates the style of the Las Vegas Strip as we understood some years later.
 There were no rules back then.
 There were just the two of us and the screeching noise of cicadas from the woods in the distance.